-Little to no maintenance is required for saltless water softeners.
-They do not need to be replaced or maintained on a specific schedule because they do not collect buildup.
+Saltless water softeners require little to no maintenance.
+They don’t need to be replaced or maintained on a specific schedule because they don’t allow limescale buildup.

-While they can certainly benefit from an annual cleaning, it is not a requirement.
-Theoretically, they could be left alone for long stretches of years without any maintenance.
+While they can certainly benefit from an annual cleaning, it’s not a requirement.
+Theoretically, they could be left alone for long stretches of time, years even, without any maintenance.

 Estimated Lifespan of a Salt-Free Softener System

-Though there are large differences between the two options, they both provide good results.
-Both systems will help you to avoid the scale buildup from hard water minerals in your home.
+Though there are big differences between the two options, they both provide good results.
+Both systems will help you avoid the scale buildup from hard water minerals in your home.

 Is Salt-Free Cheaper Than Salt Water Softener?

 The salt-free option is easily the cheaper of the two.
-This is because it is functioning differently than the salt system, and it is not facing the task of removing any minerals.
+This is because it functions differently than a salt system and doesn’t take on the task of removing any minerals.
 But considering that a salt-free unit has a shorter lifespan than a salt-based one, the long-term costs might even out.

 Is Salt-Free More Efficient Than Salt-Based?

-It depends on what you’re looking for your system to accomplish.
+It depends on what you want your system to accomplish.

-If you are looking to avoid scaly buildup on your dishes, clothes, appliances, etc., then they are equal.
+If you’re looking to avoid scaly buildup on your dishes, clothes, appliances, etc., then they are equal.
 Salt-free systems will accomplish this goal just as well as salt-based ones will.

 If you’re looking to completely remove the presence of calcium and magnesium from your water, however, salt-free systems are not efficient.

 To truly soften the water, the hard minerals—calcium and magnesium—need to be removed.
-The only option for efficiently doing that is a salt-based system.
+The only option that does this effectively is a salt-based system.

 Does Salt-Free Require Less Maintenance Than Salt-Water Softener?

 Yes, salt-free conditioners require considerably less maintenance.
 In fact, they hardly require any maintenance at all.

 Though they don’t remove the minerals in the water, they effectively prevent buildup.
 Therefore, they will be better for your home than nothing at all.